EthyMoney/TsukiBot/README.md

   minutes, because the rate limit becomes per-key instead of per-IP.
 + **Any key can come from the environment** instead of `keys.api`, which is what makes the Docker setup work without baking secrets into an image.
++ **Usage telemetry** records every interaction to `tsukibot.usage_events` and is read back with `/usage`.
+The table creates itself on first start.
+Access is limited to the Discord application owner, resolved automatically; add others with `"botAdmins": ["id", ...]` in `keys.api`.
+Nothing is pruned automatically, so run `/usage prune` if the table ever outgrows its usefulness.
++ **`/usage` is not a global command.** It deploys only to the server set as `ownerGuild` in `keys.api`, because a global command is visible to every server admin and to everyone in DMs no matter what `default_member_permissions` says.
+Set that field before `npm run deploy`.
 + `npm test` runs the unit test suite.

 <br>